andrewtavis/causeinfer/README.md

 ```
 --------------------------------------
 - [Pintilie Tamoxifen](https://onlinelibrary.wiley.com/doi/book/10.1002/9780470870709)
   - Accompanied the linked text, but is now unavailable.
-It is included in the [datasets directory](https://github.com/andrewtavis/causeinfer/blob/main/causeinfer/data/datasets) for direct download.
+It is included in the [datasets directory](https://github.com/andrewtavis/causeinfer/blob/main/causeinfer/data/datasets) for direct download
-  - Formatting script in progress.
+  - Formatting script in progress
-  - Example notebook to follow.
+  - Example notebook to follow

 </p>
 </details>